Last updated: 2026-04-27

 |---|---|---|---|

-Pricing is fully loaded and includes wages, employer taxes, supervision, AHIP and FL license maintenance, recording storage, QA, CMS MCMG scripting tooling, and TPMO disclaimer compliance.
+Pricing is fully loaded on the fronter side and includes wages, employer taxes, supervision, recording storage, QA, CMS MCMG scripting tooling, and TPMO disclaimer compliance.
+AHIP certification and FL 2-15 producer license maintenance are not included because those sit with your in-house licensed enrollment staff, not CFG fronters.
 Run your own scenarios in our cost calculator.

 - July: Contract and scope.
 Define AEP headcount, bilingual ratio, plan-specific carriers, and surge envelope.
 Begin recruiting.